karttur/setup-theme-blog/_posts/2018/2018-01-20-so-simple-edits.markdown

 The Karttur pages on GitHub.com are thematically separated in different repositories (blogs).
 To keep track of the different repositories I chose to give different names to the 'article' class of each repository.
-Thus the line "url: /'site-articles'/" varies for each repository, and the change must then be reflected in the file generating the 'articles', which for the Karttur solution translates to creating a new repository folder, with an adjusted <span class='file>index.md</span> file </span class='file>'site-articles'/index.md</span>.
+Thus the line "url: /'site-articles'/" above, varies for each repository.
+This change must then be reflected in the file generating the 'articles', which for the Karttur solution translates to creating a new repository folder, with an adjusted <span class='file'>index.md</span> file </span class='file'>'site-articles'/index.md</span>.

 ### 'site-articles' index.md

-As Karttur's blogs cover different thematic areas, for any new theme I rename  the general 'article' folder to a name reflecting the theme, and edit the <span class='file>index.md</span> file in that renamed folder.
-As an example, in the 'overview' blog, 'article' is replace with 'overview', and then </span class='file>'overview/index.md</span> is edited to look for posts with the YAML parameter _categories_ set to 'overview':
+As Karttur's blogs cover different thematic areas, for any new theme I rename the general 'article' folder to a name reflecting the theme, and edit the <span class='file'>index.md</span> file in that renamed folder.
+As an example, in the 'overview' blog, 'article' is renamed to 'overview', and then </span class='file'>'overview/index.md</span> is edited to look for posts with the YAML parameter _categories_ set to 'overview':

 ```
+{% raw %}
 <ul class="post-list">
 {% for post in site.categories.overview %}
   <li><article><a href="{{ site.url }}{{ post.url }}">{{ post.title }} <span class="entry-date"><time datetime="{{ post.date | date_to_xmlschema }}">{{ post.date | date: "%B %d, %Y" }}</time></span>{% if post.excerpt %} <span class="excerpt">{{ post.excerpt | remove: '\[ ... \]' | remove: '\( ... \)' | markdownify | strip_html | strip_newlines | escape_once }}</span>{% endif %}</a></article></li>
 {% endfor %}
 </ul>
+{% endraw %}
 ```
 Consequently the YAML for posts that belong to the 'article' class must be edited to state 'overview' for the parameter _categories_ .